yingersss/musicplayer/README.md

 ## Sample Songs
 - I have included some mp3 files within the resources/songs folder for users to test if they don't have mp3 files to work with.
-- I have also created sample Playlists for users to test functions with.
+- Users can create playlists and test adding songs into them.